md-zaman/kubernetes/notes-mm.md

 - lists all the pods

-Now let is find out replica set
+Now let us find out replica set

 Let's find out how the replica set yaml file looks like: